 By 1960 Eyre and Spottiswoode were recognised as publishers in many fields but of only the occasional fine historical/political biography, for example ‘The Black Prince’ by John Cammidge in 1943 and ‘James II’ by F.C.
 Turner in 1948.
 However it seems that their output in this field accelerated in the 1960s: ‘Citizen-King: Louis-Philippe’ by T.E.B.
 Howarth and ‘King John’ by W.L.
 Warren were published in 1961; ‘Sir Walter Raleigh’ by Norman Lloyd Williams, ‘Simon de Montfort’ by Margaret Wade Labarge and ‘Richard II’ by Harold F. Hutchinson were published in 1962; ‘Phillip of Spain’ by Sir Charles Petrie was published in 1964 and ‘Robert Bruce’ by G.W.S.
 Barrow in 1965 (both in production before the first English Monarch title) and ‘Saint Louis: the life of Louis IX of France’ by Margaret Wade Labarge in 1968.
 All these new titles were added to Eyre and Spottiswoode’s history list in quick succession.

-One key work, published by Eyre & Spottiswoode, and still a standard today, was a landmark publication which wrenched the publishers' focus to history books.
+One key work, published by Eyre & Spottiswoode, and still a standard today, was a landmark publication which wrenched the publisher's focus to history books.
 A series called 'English Historical Documents' commenced in 1953.
-Volumes 1 and 2 were prepared by Dorothy Whitelock (1955) and David Douglas (1953) respectively.
+Volumes 1 (1955) and 2 (1953) were prepared by Dorothy Whitelock and David Douglas respectively.
 Further volumes followed quickly although out of sequence: Volume 4 followed in 1969 by Alec R. Meyers and Volume 3 by Harry Rothwell in 1975, with others in between.
+Reprints of these volumes were issued by Methuen in the 1970s and subsequently Routledge in the 1990s.
 The importance for the English Monarchs series is obvious - that suddenly Eyre and Spottiswoode was a publisher of prestigious history books.
 Volumes one to four also are significant for the names behind them.
 All four held commissions to write an English Monarchs biography on the reign of their speciality.
 Only Douglas, however, saw a book to print.
 The other three books were never completed.
 See the for further information.
 Additionally, the author of George IV in the English Monarchs series - E.A.
 Smith - prepared Volume 11 (1959).
 The direction was clear - serious history written by scholars was arriving to a wide audience.

 We can surmise from this increased output that in the years following the arrival of these books that a decision was made by Eyre and Spottiswoode to publish more widely in the area of biographical history.
 These biographies of English monarchs would be advertised as being in a series of regularly published books which, for marketing purposes, would be promoted under an umbrella title for the public to expect the next release with some excitement.
 In the early books the publisher was keen to promote the new series by including in each new published work a list of about half a dozen forthcoming titles - a few of which were never published!